Mohammed Hanzab

 Mohammed Hanzab is the President of the International Centre for Sport Security (ICSS) in Doha, Qatar.
 He is the former President of the Qatar International Academy for Security Studies and has an extensive background in defence.

 Early life and education

 Born in Doha, Qatar (1965), Hanzab graduated from the British Royal Air Force College Cranwell.

 Career

 Hanzab is a former lieutenant colonel in the Qatar Armed Forces and has served as a commander of the Qatar Air Defence School and worked at the Qatar Air Defence Project, focusing on the advancement of secure communication, radar and C4i capabilities.
 Hanzab also undertook various senior roles for the Qatar Information Agency, including director of publications.
 He serves as president of the ICSS and is a former president of the Qatar International Academy for Security Studies (QIASS).

+In 2016, Hanzab launched the Sports Integrity Global Alliance.